vindarel/lisp-journey/content/pythonVSlisp.md

 because it release cycle is of one month).
-The [Ultralisp](http://ultralisp.org/) distribution builds every 5 minutes. [clpm](https://gitlab.common-lisp.net/clpm/clpm) is a package manager with a traditionnal approach.
+The [Ultralisp](http://ultralisp.org/) distribution builds every 5 minutes. [clpm](https://gitlab.common-lisp.net/clpm/clpm) is a package manager with a traditional approach.

 ## State of the libraries